LM723 Circuit: A Detailed Information on the Voltage Regulator

 It’s good to note that there’s no internal connection between the above voltages.
 And so, you’ll externally offer depending on the needed output voltage.

-The working principle of LM723 circuit
+The working principle of the LM723 circuit

 • We start by putting a 9V voltage into the reference amplifier via pin 12.
 Consequently, we’ll gain a constant output voltage at pin 6.

-• Then, the reference voltage proceeds to pin5 via a connection between capacitor and potentiometer.
+• Then, the reference voltage proceeds to pin5 via a connection between the capacitor and the potentiometer.
 The potentiometer here is RV1 and not R1, and we can move the potentiometer to adjust the voltage when needed.

 • At this point, you compare the inverting pin voltage using the non-inverting pin voltage.

-• If the non-inverting input voltage is higher than the inverting pin voltage, the series pass transistor will receive a forward-biasing.
+• If the non-inverting input voltage is higher than the inverting pin voltage, the series pass transistor will receive a forward biasing.
 Afterward, the current will flow to the emitter via a collector.

 • Finally, we’ll get an output voltage through the Vout pin.